mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 1. Click the lock icon in the lower left corner of the window, and enter an admin account and password when prompted.
 1. In the list of apps, select the checkbox next to Plover.

-Note: Other "keyboard helper"-type applications (e.g. Karabiner Elements and text expanders) may interfere with Plover.
+> **Note**: Other "keyboard helper"-type applications (e.g. Karabiner Elements and text expanders) may interfere with Plover.

 ## Connect a compatible keyboard or stenography machine

 ### Use a standard QWERTY keyboard

 You can use Plover with a standard keyboard, but there are some important limitations.
 Stenography often requires you to press five or six keys at once, and sometimes as many as 16.
 Unfortunately, most keyboards only recognize up to six keys at once.
-When you need to press more than six keys are once, you have to use a technique called "arpeggiating".
+When you need to press more than six keys at once, you have to use a technique called "arpeggiating".
 See ["How it Works" for more information on arpeggiating](http://qwertysteno.com/Basics/HowItWorks.php) .

-`Note: To write quickly, you'll need a keyboard with N-key rollover (NKRO), a machine designed for use with Plover, or a professional stenography machine.`
+> **Note**: To write quickly, you'll need a keyboard with N-key rollover (NKRO), a machine designed for use with Plover, or a professional stenography machine.

 ### Use an N-key rollover (NKRO) QWERTY keyboard